Deep Dwell

 A snap, a clank, rust peeling from the doorframe… and then the door actually moved into the wall, new light glinting into hope’s rebirth.

-He tried to wipe off the splotches bled by the crudely made doorhandle, but stopped at realizing the importance of his newly acquired jacket.
+He tried to wipe off the splotches bled by the crudely made door handle, but stopped at realizing the importance of his newly acquired jacket.
 Just a few drops really, but it was best not to make a mess, so he looked around to find something to wipe it off with.
 But at finding nothing, he just used the side of his bag.

 Nonetheless, there was the opportunity for him to seize at the bargain he’d make to the first person in management he’d meet.
 He wasn’t going to be some lowlife worker.

 This spot hadn’t been as bare as the path from the stasis pod to the lockers.
-There were crates and junk pieces of paperwork scattered everywhere.
-A sound like fallen leaves followed as Forst moved, the quiet murmur of the pages of years gone by tracing his wake like an ethereal guard dog, keeping him moving in the right direction.
+There were crates and junk, pieces of paperwork scattered everywhere.
+A sound like fallen leaves followed as Forst moved, the quiet murmur of the pages of years gone by, tracing his wake like an ethereal guard dog, keeping him moving in the right direction.

-Covering his mouth with his sleeve helped, but he it was clear the jacket needed a wash, or maybe several.
+Covering his mouth with his sleeve helped, but it was clear the jacket needed a wash, or maybe several.

 Isaac’s steps paused.
-In the distance, above the wood door the wall bore a sign indicating the trainline.
+In the distance, above the wood door, the wall bore a sign indicating the trainline.
 That couldn’t be right.

 A fresh panic took him, the thought of never reaching the cafe, being robbed of that moment of rest, that sip of cool moisture to wash away the filth in his neck and the cracks of his lips that stung in iron.

-Hac… heaeh!” he called to the night, though the strain of speech was almost impossible to beat, and the creeping sense of aloneness were enough to deter him from trying further.
+Hac… heaeh!” he called to the night, though the strain of speech was almost impossible to beat, that, and the creeping sense of aloneness were enough to deter him from trying further.

 Isaac’s lips pulled back a hot hiss.
-He huffed again looking to the walls, the briefing rooms behind, for any alternative from this foodless path.
+He huffed again, looking to the walls; the briefing rooms behind, for any alternative from this foodless path.

 Nothing.